holochain/docs-pages/src/pages/get-started/index.md

     href: 2-installing-holochain-development-environment
 ---

 Welcome to the Getting Started with Holochain guide!
-This guide will walk you through the process of installing the Holochain development tools and creating a simple forum application.
+This is a four-page guide which will walk you through the process of installing the Holochain development tools and creating a simple forum application.
 By the end of this guide, you'll be familiar with the core concepts of Holochain and have a basic understanding of how to develop peer-to-peer applications using the Holochain framework.

 ## How to use this guide

 Follow this guide step by step.
 All steps are essential to create the example applications.
 No additional code or steps are needed.

+There's a lot of additional explanation that isn't necessary for building the application, but it'll help you understand what you're doing in more depth.
+Look for the book icon and the 'Learn more' heading.

 * The examples below use `$` to represent your terminal prompt in a UNIX-like OS, though it may have been customized in your OS to appear differently.
-* We assume that you are reading this guide because you are a developer new to Holochain but interested in actually building peer-to-peer distributed applications using a framework that is agent-centric, that provides intrinsic data integrity, is scalable, and when deployed, end-user code runs just on the devices of the participants without relying on centralized servers or blockchain tokens or other points of centralized control.
+* We assume that you are reading this guide because you're a developer wh's new to Holochain but is interested in actually building peer-to-peer distributed applications using a framework that is agent-centric, that provides intrinsic data integrity, is scalable, and runs just on the devices of the participants without relying on centralized servers, blockchain tokens, or other points of centralized control.
 * We assume that you've at least skimmed [Holochain's Core Concepts](/concepts/1_the_basics/) or are ready to pop over there when needed.
-* Because Holochain's DNA's are written in Rust, we assume you have at least a basic familiarity with the language.
+* Because Holochain's DNAs are written in Rust, we assume you have at least a basic familiarity with the language.
 Note, however, that this guide will take you through everything you need to do, step-by-step, so you can follow the steps and learn Rust later.
 Additionally, Holochain DNAs rarely need to take advantage of the more complicated aspects of the language, so don't let Rust's learning curve scare you.
     * If you're new to Rust, you can start your learning journey by reading chapters 1 to 11 in the [Rust Book](https://doc.rust-lang.org/book/) and doing the accompanying [Rustlings exercises](https://github.com/rust-lang/rustlings/).
 * We also assume that you have basic familiarity with the Unix command line.

 ## 1. Introduction to Holochain

 Holochain is a framework for building peer-to-peer distributed applications, also known as hApps.
 It emphasizes agent-centric architecture, intrinsic data integrity, and scalability.
-Holochain enables developers to build applications that run on just the devices of the participants without relying on centralized servers or blockchain tokens and it provides a robust and efficient means of managing data.
+Holochain enables developers to build applications that run on just the devices of the participants without relying on centralized servers or blockchain tokens.

 ## 2. Installing Holochain development environment